-If you're looking for something that sounds better than a sound bar, you'll want to put together your own system with an AV receiver and surround-sound speakers.
+If you're looking for something that sounds better than a soundbar, the best option is to put together your own system with an AV receiver and surround-sound speakers.

-General rule: Spend most of your budget on speakers
+Spend most of your surround budget on speakers

 Most people have a limited budget to spend on their home audio system, so the question is: How am I going to get the biggest bang for my buck?
 The answer, unequivocally, is speakers.

-Not in my opinion.
-It's a classic case of diminishing returns: 5.1 sounds a good deal more immersive than stereo, but the difference between 5.1 and 7.1 isn't nearly as great.
-Not to mention the fact that there just isn't that much content with true, discrete 7.1 channel soundtracks.
+Yet, it's a classic case of diminishing returns: while 5.1 sounds a good deal more immersive than stereo, the difference between 5.1 and Atmos isn't nearly as great.
+If you're wondering if you need it or not, then you probably don't.

-Do I need an AV receiver with built-in AirPlay?
+Do I need an AV receiver with built-in Bluetooth and/or Wi-Fi?

 Does virtual surround really work?

-This can be an issue, which is one of the reasons I like sound bars with a pedestal design, like Zvox, Bose, and SpeakerCraft offer.
-It all depends on where your TV's remote sensor is, the dimensions of the sound bar itself, and how you position it.
-Some sound bars, such as Sony's HT-CT260, also feature an IR repeater, which passes on your remote signals using a blaster in the back, so it still reaches your TV.
+This can be an issue, which is one of the reasons we like soundbars with a pedestal design, like Zvox, Bose, and Sonos offer.
+It all depends on where your TV's remote sensor is, the dimensions of the soundbar itself, and how you position it.
+Some soundbars, such as , also feature an IR repeater, which passes on your remote signals using a blaster in the back, so they still reach your TV.